Credit-Builder Loan

 Borrowers encounter credit-builder loans when starting credit from scratch, rebuilding after past credit trouble, or adding installment history alongside a Secured Credit Card.
 The term is especially useful when a borrower wants to understand how an Installment Loan can support file development rather than just fund a purchase.

-A borrower with very little file history opens a small credit-builder loan and makes every payment on schedule over the life of the account.
+A borrower with very little file history opens a small credit-builder loan and makes each payment on schedule over the life of the account.
 The borrower is using the product mainly to create positive installment history rather than to finance a major purchase.

 Credit-builder loan is not the same as a Personal Loan taken for immediate spending needs.
 The main purpose is usually file building and payment history rather than a large cash need.